 Scandium resources have been identified in minerals-rich regions across the world, most notably in Australia, where a number of junior mining companies are working to develop scandium deposits in New South Wales.
 These include Scandium International Mining (TSX:SCY), which controls the Nyngan project; Clean TeQ Holdings (ASX:CLQ,OTCQX:CTEQF), which holds the Sunrise project; and Platina Resources (ASX:PGM,OTC Pink:PTNUF), which is working on the Owendale project.

 Scandium price and trading

-According to the US Geological Survey, the global scandium market is “small relative to most other metals.”
-This is best exemplified by global production and consumption of the metal, which is estimated at between just 15 to 20 metric tons annually.
+The US Geological Survey states that the global scandium market is "small relative to most other metals."
+This is exemplified by global production and consumption, which is only an estimated 15 to 20 metric tons annually.

 The US Department of Commerce and the International Trade Commission do not have specific data on trading for the metal.
 Furthermore, there is no formal buy/sell market today — scandium is not traded on an exchange and there are no terminal or futures markets.

 Instead, the metal is traded between private parties, mostly at undisclosed prices and in undisclosed amounts.
 Therefore, understanding the precise volume of production and cost of scandium is difficult, and independent estimations are more relevant.

 Production estimates are based on levels of trader activity and interest, as well as the knowledge that some traders deal in the critical metal from very small operations.

 The estimates also include consumers believed to be sourcing their own scandium through small, controlled recovery operations, but don't consider amounts of the metal contained in the master alloy currently being sold from Russian stockpiles.